peterbrittain/asciimatics/doc/source/widgets.rst

 1. The `Frame` owns one or more `Layouts`.
 The `Layouts` stack one above each other when displayed - i.e. the first `Layout` in the `Frame` is above the second, etc.
-2. Each `Layout` defines smoe horizontal constraints by defining columns as a proportion of the full `Frame` width.
+2. Each `Layout` defines some horizontal constraints by defining columns as a proportion of the full `Frame` width.
 3. The `Widgets` are assigned a column within the `Layout` that owns them.
 4. The `Layout` then decides the exact size and location to make each